Venetian Crusade: Fall of Tyre

+Illustration from the Estoire d'Eracles (British Library, Yates Thompson MS 12, dating to 1232–1261) showing the siege of Manbij (1124).
+Belek Ghazi's head is being brandished by the besiegers.

 After the end of the Battle of Jaffa, Tyre found itself in a naval blockade by the Venetian fleet.
-They no longer could get supplies from the Fatimid fleet, which had found itself destroyed in the Battle of Jaffa.
-Food began to dwindle within the city, and everybody knew that if no relief arrived soon, Tyre would fall.
-The Tyrians again sent pleas for aid to al-Amir bi-Ahkam Allah and Toghtekin.
+They no longer could get supplies from the Fatimid fleet, had been destroyed.
+Food began to dwindle.
+The Tyrians again sent pleas for aid to Al-Amir and Toghtekin.
 The Tyrians stated that if no aid and supplies came soon, they would have to surrender.
-However, with Tyre now again cut off and in danger of falling to the Crusaders, and with their navy and army in shambles due to the Crusader victories, the Fatimids had to accept renewed Turkish control and left Tyre's hopes with Toghtekin.
+However, with Tyre cut off and in danger of falling to the Crusaders, and with their navy and army in shambles due to the Crusader victories, the Fatimids had to accept renewed Turkish control and left Tyre's hopes with Toghtekin.
+The Tyrians then asked for aid from Belek Ghazi.

-Illustration from the Estoire d'Eracles (British Library, Yates Thompson MS 12, dating to 1232–1261) showing the siege of Manbij (1124).
-Belek Ghazi's head is being brandished by the besiegers.

-However, the Tyrians decided to invite the powerful Artuqid warlord, Belek Ghazi to help defend Tyre, the only port the Muslims used in Syria against the attacking Crusaders.

 As mentioned before, Joscelin left Kharput to go get aid to rescue Baldwin.
 He first went to Antioch, but failed, so he went to Jerusalem in hope of getting an army.
 He was successful, getting an army of Crusaders from the Kingdom of Jerusalem.
 But by the time he reached the Euphrates River, he heard of Baldwin's new situation.

 Belek returned to Kharput before Joscelin returned with aid.
 Belek Ghazi mined the walls of the city and forced Baldwin to surrender.
 Belek ordered the execution of the Armenians and transferred Baldwin to Harran.
 Baldwin was later imprisoned in the Citadel of Aleppo.